-Why does an industrial estate in reach of the town centre require a restaurant, hotel, gym, bank, a shop and a conference centre?
+• Why does an industrial estate in reach of the town centre require a restaurant, hotel, gym, bank, a shop and a conference centre?
 This takes business away from the town centre.

-- It is inappropriate because it includes extensive commercial and entertainment developments that are incompatible with the designation as a science park. - It is untimely because the Loughborough University Science and Enterprise Park on the land to the east of Snells Nook Lane has plenty of space for development. - The hotel, restaurant and other entertainment aspects will be built first. - No compelling case has been put forward for the development. - The development does not comply with the core principles of the science and enterprise park master plan frameworks final report. - The proposal does not comply with CBC's vision for the park as being a green space with low-density, well designed buildings. - There has been a lack of consultation with residents prior to submission of the planning application. - Insufficient weight is given to neighbour's objections.
+- Impact on town centre retail. - Claims about the increase in jobs and economic development are unsubstantiated and optimistic. - It is inappropriate because it includes extensive commercial and entertainment developments that are incompatible with the designation as a science park. - It is untimely because the Loughborough University Science and Enterprise Park on the land to the east of Snells Nook Lane has plenty of space for development. - The hotel, restaurant and other entertainment aspects will be built first. - No compelling case has been put forward for the development. - The development does not comply with the core principles of the science and enterprise park master plan frameworks final report. - There has been no public consultation on the Hawkins Brown concept masterplan.
+It would be unsound for the application to be considered until there has been meaningful consultation about the concept master plan. - The proposal does not comply with CBC's vision for the park as being a green space with low-density, well designed buildings. - There has been a lack of consultation with residents prior to submission of the planning application. - Insufficient weight is given to neighbour's objections.
 On this occasion we require the planning officer to present a balanced recommendation to the plans committee. - We were assured that: - There would be no speculative built development. - The site would be developed for hi tech uses. - The site would not be allowed to be over developed. - No modifications have been made to the access from Snells Nook Lane as requested.